Last update

-VALEO: TOPKAPI connected to the MES
+VALEO: a Topkapi SCADA application connected to the MES

 In this application, TOPKAPI showed its ability to interface with production databases, by linking automation systems with custom-built and pre-existing software applications, merely by settings and without programming.

+Valeo, one of the world-wide leaders in automotive equipment, produces injection, ignition, pollution control and electronic components for cars in its plant in Sainte Florine (Haute-Loire, France).
 To provide traceability and monitor production yields, Valeo generally use computer-driven test benches, with acquisition cards and custom-built applications.
 These applications handle data acquisition and transfer data to the company IT system for production management.

 Two assembly and test lines producing solenoid valves for canisters were used to run isolated, without database connection.
 They produce 10,000 parts per day, 7 days a week in 3 shifts; productivity and quality were not monitored satisfactorily.